 Purchasing/Waste/Recycling

-The first iCAP recognized that reducing campus purchases (especially of products with low recycled content) and decreasing landfilled waste would cut greenhouse gas emissions, improve use of land and natural resources, educate students on sustainable practices, and contribute to other environmental benefits.
-UIUC committed, and must continue to commit, to reducing the environmental impacts from the products and services it purchases and discards -- when its vendors produce and extract natural resources, process and transport them, and collect and dispose of the waste.
+As the first iCAP recognized, reducing campus purchases (especially of products with low recycled content) and decreasing landfilled waste would cut greenhouse gas emissions, improve use of land and natural resources, educate students on sustainable practices, and contribute to other environmental benefits.
+The University committed, and must continue to commit, to reducing the environmental impacts from the products and services it purchases and discards -- when its vendors produce and extract natural resources, process and transport them, and collect and dispose of the waste.
 The first iCAP acknowledged that this area requires campus units to engage in a “whole system” approach to resource management.

 While there have been several positive initiatives in this area, overall the relevant iCAP targets and strategies have not been effectively implemented.

-On several measures of purchases and waste, UIUC has been performing worse than in the iCAP baseline year (2008) – such as more total waste and landfill, and lower weight of recycled commodities.
+Among the achievements in this area compared to the iCAP baseline year (2008), the University switched to a landfill which captures methane emissions and uses them to generate electricity; dining halls use trayless service, aerobic digesters and composting to reduce food waste and divert it from landfill; the University participated in national recycling challenges; and campus units have implemented innovative programs to recycle Nitrile gloves and reuse laboratory chemicals.

+However, the University has performed poorly on several measures related to purchasing and waste: the total amount of waste sent to landfill has increased (each year from 2009-13 was higher than the baseline level), and the amount of waste diverted to recycling has decreased (each year from 2010-13 was lower than the baseline level).
 Recycling on campus is unorganized and plagued with gaps -- lacking accountability and incentives for campus units, providing inadequate recycling bins, and landfilling many recyclable commodities (types of plastic, glass, food and electronics).
 Despite campus policy statements, purchasing has not implemented environmental standards and preferences; for example, campus units continue to procure office paper with mostly zero recycled content.

-In targets and strategies for purchasing, waste and recycling, this iCAP attempts to refocus campus attention and strengthen efforts to reduce emissions and other environmental harms.
+In objectives and strategies for purchasing, waste and recycling, this iCAP attempts to refocus campus attention and strengthen efforts to reduce emissions and other environmental harms.
+The objectives and strategies are intended to apply to all campus buildings and personnel, including “auxiliaries”.

 Instead of a single landfill diversion target for all waste, this iCAP targets specific measurements by product category of recycling and other reuse as well as reduced purchases.
 Also, instead of asking for adoption of a policy statement for Zero Waste purchasing, this iCAP targets actual implementation in purchases reflecting certified environmental standards and preferences.
+The indicators apply to measures of weight or volume, and “landfill” includes incinerators.

 As for strategies, several of the first iCAP’s strategies in this area have not been, and are unlikely to be, implemented at UIUC.
 The revised iCAP emphasizes waste-related measurements, accountability, incentive programs, communications and systems analysis for campus units and students.
 Additionally, the new strategies highlight weaknesses that have become obvious in recycling bins and collections, purchasing systems, and other waste-related operations.
 The strategies guide the campus to utilize State of Illinois and other contracts which reflect environmental standards, and to apply sustainable purchasing tools and certifications.

-Purchasing/Waste/Recycling Targets and Strategies
+Purchasing/Waste/Recycling Objectives and Strategies

-Targets
+Objectives

 Reduce purchases, waste, and landfill; increase recycling and other reuse